 A dog that has a F1, F1b, or F2 on one side and an Australian Labradoodle on the other side, will not be registered as Australian Labradoodles.
 Australian Labradoodles are to be bred to Australian Labradoodles in order to be identified as Authentic Australian labradoodles or, the infusion must have occurred before 2011.

 The ALCA no longer accepts infusions that were not already in the ALCA database as of 12/31/2010.
 Only infusions from those dogs registered within our database prior to 01/01/2011, are allowed to be registered.
 Offspring of those earlier infusions are also allowed to be registered.
+We did have some dogs registered with us that had infusions after the above date and so we have a different grading classification for those dogs.
+Their registration # will start with “wi”.

 One side of the doodles pedigree must date back to Rutland Manor or Tegan Park.